Skip to content

 Local handles

-./path/to/skill → Local directory on disk
+./path/to/resource → Local directory on disk

 How agr resolves a handle to files on disk